CR-Gjx/LeakGAN/README.md

 Image COCO: a real text example for our model using dataset Image COCO (http://cocodataset.org/#download)

-Note: this code is based on the [previous work by Kimin Lee and Younggyo Seo](https://github.com/younggyoseo/trajectory_mcl).
-Many thanks to [Kimin Lee and Younggyo Seo](https://github.com/younggyoseo/).
+Note: this code is based on the [previous work by LantaoYu](https://github.com/LantaoYu/SeqGAN).
+Many thanks to [LantaoYu](https://github.com/LantaoYu).